The Peace Bridge in Derry~Londonderry

 The Walled City of Derry’s unparalleled setting, fine architecture, wealth of history and thriving arts, music and foodie scenes make it a fantastic place to spend a few days.

 Here are 10 of the top things to do.

 If you do nothing else in County Londonderry, you should linger around The Walls, feel dwarfed, and then walk the one mile around them – all for free.
 The only completely intact city walls in Ireland, they stand 26 feet high and 30 feet wide.
 Or take a guided tour and hear all about the famous 105-day siege of 1688, when the Apprentice Boys closed the city gates against the forces of King James II.

 The Guildhall is a must-see major city landmark, full of stunning stained glass windows, an exhibition on the Plantation of Ulster and more.
 Enjoy a cup of tea and a “fifteen” (a traditional Northern Irish traybake) at one of the many cafés overlooking the building, the city walls and Guildhall Square before meandering through the great shopping along Shipquay Street and the delightful Craft Village.

 3. Dander over the Peace Bridge

 Why not take a “wee dander” across the Peace Bridge spanning the River Foyle.
 The views from the bridge are superb, but on the other side is Ebrington Square, a historic old military barracks and hub for cultural events and concerts.
-Don’t miss the Walled City Brewery there for some Kick or Boom craft beers and a Walled City Burger.
+Don’t miss the Walled City Brewery - head there for some Kick or Boom craft beers and a Walled City Burger.

 4. Get a selfie with the Derry Girls